GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 ## Major features {: #major-features }

-This section introduces the most important and impactful features of Manifest V3.
+This section introduces the most important and influential features of Manifest V3.

 ### Service workers {: #service-workers }